-On January 19, 2018, I participated in my first March for Life.
+On January 19, 2018, I participated in my first National Pro-Life March.
 For as many times as I have shared my story publicly, spoken to post-abortive and abortion-determined women privately, and vocally professed my pro-life stance; I woke up on January 19 with a very heavy heart.
 It was a gut feeling that I can’t really describe.
 I’ve participated in a breast cancer walk, Alzheimer’s walk, and Autism Awareness 5Ks, because they have held some type of significant meaning to me.
-The March for Life not only held a significant meaning to me, but also a reminder.
+The National Pro-Life March not only held a significant meaning to me, but also a reminder.
 A reminder of the worst day of my life.

 October 5, 2011, I walked into an abortion facility and took the life of my first child.
 This sentence, even 6 ½ years later, still stings.
 I have shared the circumstances surrounding that day many times.
 I walked into that facility thinking that “choice” was my only answer, but I walked out broken, hurt, and misguided.
 Not only did my unborn child die that day, but a part of myself died that day too.